JakobKSvaneborg/gpaw/doc/documentation/sjm/sjm.rst

 `\rho_\mathrm{explicit} (\br)` contains the standard charge density of the system; that is, due to the electrons and nuclei.
 Since the changes to the Poisson equation are relatively simple, it can be solved without relying on linearization.

-The generalized Poisson solver can be solved with either Dirichlet+Neumann or Neumann boundary conditions as discussed in [Melander2024]_.
+When the electrode potential is defined as the work function, the generalized Poisson equation is solved with Neumann boundary conditions.
+When the inner potential is used to define the electrode potential, the generalized Poisson solver is solved with Dirichlet+Neumann boundary conditions as discussed in [Melander2024]_.
 The Dirichlet boundary condition sets the electrostatic potential to zero at the top of the cell while Neumann boundary conditions are set the electrostatic potential gradient to zero.

 The electrode potential
 -----------------------